jpolitz/jpolitz.github.com/notes/_posts/2019-02-07-writing-in-class.md

 for OSX and iOS.
 You install the app on your laptop and on your iPad, connect them, and the iPad becomes a mirrored screen with intelligent touch input.
 So far, Astropad has completely gotten out of the way and done what I have hoped, which is forward my Pencil strokes to my laptop smoothly.
-Not free, but worth it.

 ## Software